-However, the engagement team did not understand how the audited company dealt with ITrelated risks, and did examine whether it was possible for only manual internal controls other than the application controls in information technology to prevent and detect risks of misstatement on a timely basis.
+However, the engagement team did not understand how the audited company dealt with IT-related risks, and did examine whether it was possible for only manual internal controls other than the application controls in information technology to prevent and detect risks of misstatement on a timely basis.

-(Auditing Standards Committee Statement No. 315, paragraph 20; Audit and Assurance Practice Committee Report No. 82, paragraph 144)
+(Auditing Standards Committee Statement No. 315, paragraph 20; Audit and Assurance Practice Committee Statement No. 82, paragraph 144, IT Committee Practical Guidance No. 6, paragraph 29)